basarat/typescript-book/docs/enums.md

 }
 ```

 Note that you *should* reinitialize the first member (here `DarkRed = 3`) in a continuation of an enum to get the generated code not clobber values from a previous definition (i.e. the `0`, `1`, ... so on values).
-TypeScript will warn you if you don't anyways (error message `In an enum with multiple declarations, only one declaration can omit an initializer for its first enum element.`)
+TypeScript will warn you if you don't anyways (error message `In an enum with multiple declarations, only one declaration can omit an initializer for its first enum element.`).

 #### Enums as flags
 One excellent use of the ability to use enums as `Flags`.
 Flags allow you to check if a certain condition from a set of conditions is true.
 Consider the following example where we have a set of properties about animals: